Affirming a disjunct: Explanation

 The fallacy lies in concluding that one disjunct must be false because the other disjunct is true; in fact they may both be true because "or" is defined inclusively rather than exclusively.
 It is a fallacy of equivocation between the operations OR and XOR.

-Affirming the disjunct should not be confused with the valid argument known as the disjunctive syllogism.
+Affirming the disjunct should not be confused with the valid argument known as disjunctive syllogism.

 Examples

 The following argument indicates the unsoundness of affirming a disjunct:

 Max is a mammal or Max is a cat.